zkbeats/sn52-dojo-official/README.md

 # Subnet Mechanisms

-## Responsibiltiies of Miners
+## Responsibilties of Miners

 Miners are required to gather Participants to complete tasks.
 Miners are expected to build and curate their Participant pools to strategically complete Tasks based on domain expertise in order to succeed in the Dojo subnet.

 ## Responsibilities of Validators

 Validators are responsible to play the role of Instructor, Augmenter, Output Generator and Obfuscator in the Task generation phase, as well as to calculate the scoring, set reward and miner trust.
 The terms will be described in the next section.

 ## Task Lifecycle, User Journey and Data Flow

 ![image](./assets/doc/task_lifecycle.png)

 <center> Figure 1: High-level Task Lifecycle Diagram</center>

 Important terms:

 - Task: A task consists of an instruction that is accompanied by multiple responses to be ranked by human contributors.
 The task is considered complete only when sufficient and high quality preference data points are collected for the task.
 - Worker: The entity used to describe human contributors regardless of the associated miner.
 Miners are expected to curate their pool of workers in terms of quality and domain expertise to specialize, and workers are free to be associated with different miners’ organisations (hotkeys).
 - Instructor: The object class that generates the instruction of the task.

 Task generation begins with the Instructor creating instructions for Tasks based on randomly sampled combinations of Task Seeds.
 The list of Task Seeds is initially defined by Tensorplex, and will incorporate more diverse task seeds based on organic requests / future collaborations with interested parties.
 Inspired by the [Self Instruct framework](https://arxiv.org/pdf/2212.10560), a few-shot prompting technique will be employed on a sample of existing task seeds for SOTA LLMs to generate Tasks with new instructions.
 A filter will also be applied to check against the Global Task Database which stores completed and rejected Tasks by running a series of semantic filters and comparators.

 ![image](./assets/doc/synthetic_ground_truth_generation_process.png)

 <center> Figure 2: Synthetic Ground Truth Generation Process </center>
 <br>

 For the Task instructions that are generated successfully, the Augmenter will perform several iterations of augmentation on the initial Task instruction to produce n-set of different Task instructions that deviates from the original Task instruction progressively.
 The goal of such augmentation is for LLMs to follow the augmented prompts and produce objectively subpar responses in order to build the synthetic ground truth for human preference ranking scoring.
 This is critical in assessing and assigning Miner trust to the worker pool to build a reliable Dojo participant community.

 The original Task instructions, along with the augmented Task instructions will be sent to the Output Generator, where LLM is used to generate the responses to the corresponding instructions.
 Depending on the domain, various prompting techniques such as CoT and execution feedback may be applied to ensure reasonable and compilable responses are produced for workers’ ranking.

 Next, the Obfuscator will apply data obfuscation of various layers/forms on the responses which prevents the participants from performing lookup attacks.
 The obfuscation process will not affect the functionality or quality of the response.

 Finally, after applying data obfuscation, the task which contains the original instruction and the responses generated from the original and augmented instructions will be compiled and managed by Task Manager, which the Miners obtain the tasks from.

 ![image](./assets/doc/subnet_entities.png)

 <center> Figure 3.
 Task Dissemination from Validators to Participants </center>
 <br>
 Once the task is assigned to the Miner, the Miners can decide how to pass this task to the Participant, who may be a separate entity.
 The Participant’s outputs are associated with the respective Miner's hotkey for scoring and reward calculations.
 These are the various methods for task assignment and completion: